mustafaakgul/paytech/README.md

 # Product::PayTech
-* Description: PayTech, Payment & Wallet Technologies, Wallet for Centralized and Decentralized (Blockchain) Wallets
+* Description: PayTech, Payment & Wallet Technologies, Wallet for Centralized and Decentralized (Blockchain, Crypto) Wallets
 * Project Progress Strategy: In terms of project progress, the initial phase will involve building a monolithic structure with the core features, which will later be transitioned to a microservices architecture
 * Repositories: https://github.com/mustafaakgul/paytech